-OUR REVENUE MAY BE ADVERSELY AFFECTED BY COMPETITION AND RAPID TECHNOLOGICAL CHANGE and several companies have developed or may develop technologies that may compete with our SMART antibody technology.
+OUR REVENUE MAY BE ADVERSELY AFFECTED BY COMPETITION AND RAPID TECHNOLOGICAL CHANGE.

+Potential competitors have developed and are developing human and humanized antibodies or other compounds for treating autoimmune and inflammatory diseases, transplantation, asthma and cancers.
+In addition, a number of academic and commercial organizations are actively pursuing similar technologies, and several companies have developed or may develop technologies that may compete with our SMART antibody technology.
 Competitors may succeed in more rapidly developing and marketing technologies and products that are more effective than our products or that would render our products or technology obsolete or noncompetitive.
 Our collaborative partners may also independently develop products that are competitive with products that we have licensed to them.
 This could reduce our revenues under our agreements with these partners.